Add, remove & assign phone numbers on demand

 For example, voicemails and text messages are stored in different inboxes.
 It’s difficult to share them between teams.
 Your team members won’t be able to review communications with one another before sending them out.
 This will hurt productivity and lead to needless back and forth between users.

 At Chalkboard, we staunchly believe that automation can be a small business’s best friend.
-That’s why we automate review requests and provide enhanced chat.
-By smartly automating routine chores, businesses can save time, effort and expenses, and focus on more important tasks.
+By smartly automating routine chores, businesses can save time, effort and expenses and focus on more important tasks.

 But other than a basic auto-attendant, there’s no automation with Google Voice.
 You have to do pretty much everything else manually.